mishal1/Chitter/readme.md

 - A user can have many tweets
 - A tweet can only have one user
 - A tweet needs a name and a user handle
+- A tweet can only be 140 characters long
 - Show the list of tweets (in chronological order)
 - Allow a user to add tweets
 - User can sign up with a name, email, password and username